DeveloperC286/conventional_commits_next_version/conventional_commits_next_version/README.md

 ```

 From the logs we can see that the commit `a5edc328ecb3f90d1ba09cfe70a0040f68adf50a` has the Conventional Commits type of `fix`.
-The fix type will cause the increment of the initial Semantic Versioning provided via `--from-version` from `15.2.0` to `15.2.1`.
+The fix type will cause the increment of the initial semantic version provided via `--from-version` from `15.2.0` to `15.2.1`.

 ```
 DEBUG conventional_commits_next_version_lib::commits::commit > "feat(yargs-parser): introduce single-digit boolean aliases (#1576)\n\n" matches a minor Semantic Versioning increment commit message.
 ```

 From the logs we can see that the commit `3af7f04cdbfcbd4b3f432aca5144d43f21958c39` has the Conventional Commits type of `feat`.
-The feat type encountered will increment the minor Semantic Versioning from `15.2.1` to `15.3.0`.
+The feat type encountered will increment the minor semantic version from `15.2.1` to `15.3.0`.

 ```
 DEBUG conventional_commits_next_version_lib::commits::commit > "feat: add usage for single-digit boolean aliases (#1580)\n\n" matches a minor Semantic Versioning increment commit message.
 ```

 From the logs we can see that the commit `6014e39bca3a1e8445aa0fb2a435f6181e344c451` has the Conventional Commits type of `feat`.
-The feat type will increment the minor Semantic Versioning from `15.3.0` to `15.4.0`.
+The feat type will increment the minor semantic version from `15.3.0` to `15.4.0`.

 There are no more Conventional Commits which will increment the Semantic Versioning, so the calculated Semantic Versioning is printed to standard out.